 Saving a tooth.
 In cases where a tooth has failed to heal, symptoms persist following treatment, or symptoms have come back months, or even years, later, endodontic microsurgery extends the possibility of saving a tooth when regular root canal treatment has not worked.

 Treatment of disease that has spread.
 Endodontic microsurgery is generally required to treat areas where disease has spread to the surface of the tooth root or into the surrounding bone.

-There are several surgical procedures that can be performed to save a tooth.
+At the Root Canal Dental Referral Centre we use our dental microscope to carry out a number of procedures that can save a tooth.
 The most common is called an apicectomy, or root-end resection, which may be needed when inflammation or infection persists in the bony area around the end of your tooth after a root canal.
 In this microsurgical procedure, we open the gum tissue near the tooth to expose the bone and to remove any diseased tissue as well as the end of the root.
 A small filling may be placed to seal the end of the root canal and few stitches are placed to help the tissue heal.
 Local anaesthetics make the procedure comfortable, and most patients return to their normal activities the next day.
-Postsurgical discomfort is generally mild.
+Post-surgical discomfort is generally mild.